 You see, if you suffer from type-1 or type-2 diabetes, you are more likely to suffer from depression.

-Furthermore, if you already suffer from depression, you are more likely to suffer from type-2 diabetes.
-To make life even harder than it already is, experts are not yet entirely sure why the two are linked, though the consensus is that they are indeed related.
+Experts are not yet entirely sure why the two are linked, though the consensus is that they are indeed related.

 Many experts believe that stress is a common trigger.
 You see, when we are stressed, we produce and secrete stress hormones such as cortisol.

 These hormones can affect the way you digest and metabolize food.
 What’s more, when we are stressed, we often experience a lack of motivation and energy, and we often crave unhealthy food.

 Unhealthy food promotes obesity which is a precursor for diabetes, though you can have diabetes only by eating the wrong foods, even if your weight is healthy.

 - 15 foods to naturally lower blood sugar levels

 As mentioned, we aren’t sure why the two are so heavily linked, though there are a lot of theories floating around that do appear to make a lot of sense.

 You see, 1 in 4 people with diabetes will likely suffer from depression in their lifetime.